Disagreement-based Active Learning in Online Settings: Introduction

 The above conservative approach originated from the CAL algorithm is referred to as the disagreement-based approach.
 The design methodology of this conservative approach focuses on avoiding querying labels that provide no or little additional information.
 More aggressive approaches that actively seeking out more informative labels to query have been considered in the literature.
 One such approach is the so-called margin-based.
 It is specialized for learning homogeneous (i.e. through the origin) linear separators of instances on the unit sphere in $\mathbb R^d$ and adopts a specific noise model that assumes linearity in terms of the inner product with the Bayes optimal classifier.
 In this case, the informativeness of a potential label can be measured by how close the instance is to the current decision boundary.
-Representative work on the margin-based approach includes~\cite{balcan2007margin,dasgupta2005analysis}.
-Another approach is Query-By-Committee (QBC)~\cite{seung1992query}, where the query decision for an instance is determined by whether a committee (e.g., hypotheses drawn at random from the current version space) agrees on its label.
-The work in~\cite{freund1997selective} analyzed the QBC algorithm by focusing on a hypothesis space of homogeneous linear separators and instances drawn from the unit sphere in $\mathbb R^d$ with a known uniform distribution.
+Representative work on the margin-based approach includes~\cite{dasgupta2005analysis,balcan2007margin,balcan2013active,awasthi2014power,awasthi2015efficient,zhang2018efficient,cortes2019region}.

-Besides the stream-based model where instances arrive one at a time, active learning has also been considered under the membership query synthesis and the pool-based sampling models~\cite{settles2012active}.
-In the former, the learner may request label membership for any unlabeled data instance in the input space~\cite{angluin1988queries,angluin2001queries,cohn1996active}.
-In the latter, a large pool of unlabeled data is assumed available in one shot prior to the query process~\cite{lewis1994sequential,settles2008analysis,tong2001support}.
+Besides the stream-based model where instances arrive one at a time, active learning has also been considered under the synthesized instances and the pool-based sampling models~\cite{settles2012active} and synthesizes instances for various models for applications (see for example,~\cite{Haupt2011, Hero2013, Lipor2017}.
 These models are less relevant to the online setting considered in this work.